 As a Teen Ambassador, you will earn three hours for every day the dog is at your home.
 In addition, you can earn hours for walking your Ambassador Dog in public with their “Adopt Me” vest on; making and hanging signs; promoting your dog through social media; and making phone calls and sending emails to let people know you have a loving dog that needs a home!

 Once they have found the perfect home for their dog, Ambassadors will process the paperwork and present the adopting family with their new loving companion.
 As a further reward, they’ll know that as a result of their efforts, the dog will not have to spend another day at the shelter.
 For more information contact Lacey Freeman at 954.266.6814.
 Phone calls are accepted from a parent or guardian only please.
 Families must complete one successful adoption experience before school service hours can start to be accumulated.

 HSBC offers a structured volunteer program for teens 14-17 years of age.
 Teen volunteers help us care for the animals for a period of three months with weekly, three-hour shifts.
 Teens have the opportunity to earn up to 36 Service Learning Hours.
 At the end of the three month session, teen volunteers exit the program.
-Orientations and sessions are available throughout the year on a first come first serve basis.
-For more information, please call Lacey Freeman at 954.266.6814.
+Orientations and sessions for the 2017 year are full to capacity.
+Please contact us again in November for the 2018 dates.

 Teen Education Junior Counselor